tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_soft-face.md

   <figcaption>The panel is drawn over any painted elements.</figcaption>
 </figure>

 Selecting buttons is where things get a little clumsy.
-When you are programming with widget toolkits, every element in your interface is something that you can attach an event handler to.
+When you are programming with widget toolkits, every element in your interface is something to which you can attach an event handler.
 Consider your red button:

 {% highlight py %}
 fill(rainbow[0]); rect(0,0, 30,30)